SurveyCTO-field-plug-ins/example-intents/README.md

 ## How to use

-1. Download the test form [extras/test-form](extras/test-form) from this repo and upload it to your SurveyCTO server.
+1. Download the example form [extras/example-form](extras/example-form) from this repo and upload it to your SurveyCTO server.
-1. Download the [example-intents.fieldplugin.zip](example-intents.fieldplugin.zip) file from this repo, and attach it to the test form on your SurveyCTO server.
+1. Download the [feature-demo-intents.fieldplugin.zip](feature-demo-intents.fieldplugin.zip) file from this repo, and attach it to the example form on your SurveyCTO server.

 ## Required parameters